 Had enough of surf and seafood for the moment?
 Then there are plenty of stunning trails waiting to be walked in Co Clare.

-There is no cheaper way to clear the head, sooth the soul and explore the outdoors than a good walk.
-Whether you live in Co Clare or are just visiting, make sure you get the layers on and brave the elements for a stroll in the wilds of the Banner County.
-The following are some of our favourite walks in Clare, and it is by no means exhaustive, so please let us know about your favourite routes!
+There is no cheaper way to clear the head, soothe the soul and explore the outdoors than a good walk.
+Whether you live in Co Clare or are just visiting, make sure you pack your rain gear and head out into the elements for a stroll in the wilds of the Banner County.
+The following are some of our favourite walks in Clare.
+We know it’s not an exhaustive list though, so please let us know about your favourite routes!

 1. Dromore Wood Nature Reserve

 This easy yet beautiful walk through the southeastern area of the Burren region will take you approximately two hours.
 The 400-hectare Dromore Woodland Nature Reserve is known for the diversity of its flora and fauna.
 It is packed with nature’ marvels to explore with a river, lakes, limestone pavement, and rich woodland species.
 It also has several historic sites, including the 17th century O’Brien Castle, the site of Cahermacrea Castle, the site of Kilakee Church, two ring forts and a lime kiln.
 Start from the village of Ruan (northwest of Ennis town) and follow the purple National Loop arrow.

 2. Caher Valley Loop

 This is a bit of a tougher walk than the first, with 300m of climbing.
 It will take 3 hrs 30 mins to complete.
 Follow the red arrows on white backgrounds up the Caher Valley on a minor road before following an elevated green road.
 Make sure to look up from your feet and take in the stunning views of the surrounding Burren landscape, paying close attention to the views of the Aran Islands which are particularly spectacular.